 Great ideas are borne out of great men and great men are ordinary-looking people like you and me.
 Do you think Thomas Alva Edison was encouraged when he said he invented the electric bulb?
 NO!
-Instead, people mocked him saying that many people had attempted at that and failed and that it was a futile effort.
+Instead, people mocked him saying that many people had attempted that and failed and that it was a futile effort.
 What if Edison had taken it seriously?
 Can you imagine a world without electricity?

 If others don’t believe you, it does not mean that you are wrong.
 It’s just that you need to try a little hard to make them believe you.
-So, have faith in yourself and everything will fall in place, that’s what The Alchemist teaches us.
+So, have faith in yourself and everything will fall into place, that’s what The Alchemist teaches us.

 The Alchemist Summary